 Today, the graduate recruitment market is more competitive than ever.
 As a result, employers are looking for very specific skills and attributes in applicants to their firms.
 And perhaps nowhere more so than in Consulting.
-Using the advice from our in house experts and our Partner Consulting Firms, we have developed a list of the eleven things Consulting Firms are looking for in successful applicants.
+Using the advice from our in house experts and our partner consulting firms, we have developed a list of the 11 things consulting firms are looking for in successful applicants.

 1. Academic Success

-Academic success is essential factor for some of the top roles in Consulting.
+Academic success is essential for top roles in Consulting.
 Your academic history reveals both your ability to learn and your ability to graft – two key attributes in a consultant.
 Therefore, a strong history of school results (including A levels, or equivalent, and any school awards) as well as a good performance to date at university (including detailed module results & predicted grades) will show you to be a candidate worth considering.

 2. Work Experience